Cash Accounting & Handling

 - Example: Testing fees could be collected in the business office, thereby eliminating testing centers as a cash collection point.

-- Refer to Business Procedure 5.1.7-P (Internal Controls) for additional information.
+- Refer to Administrative Procedure 5.1.7-P (Internal Controls) for additional information.

 When collection points are outside the business office, documentation of the transaction and collection of the payment, including type of payment – cash, check, credit card, etc. – shall be maintained for audit purposes.